Pattern Matching Lexicon- Bassed Encryption built to more securely fill your Business's Encryption needs.

 ExchangeDefender Corporate Encryption can detect patterns inside of outbound email and attachments and categorize them as credit card numbers, social security numbers, dates of birth or other company-specific account numbers.
 Each pattern can be assigned an automatic action to be taken once the message with protected content is detected.

 Protect Your Lexicon Dictionaries

 ExchangeDefender Corporate Encryption enables organizations to provide entire dictionaries of words that could indicate unauthorized transmission.
 For example, financial companies working in investments may want to intercept messages that contain words "Guaranteed Investment Returns" or "Insider Information" and assign an appropriate action to meet regulatory compliance.

 Corporate Encryption Mechanisms

 ExchangeDefender Corporate Encryption delivers sophisticated reporting both on the activity of the users and the Compliance Officer.
 You can see at a glance which content is protected as well as which messages have triggered compliance and encryption activity.
-By reviewing this information you can be assured that any suspicious activity is quickly addressed and respond to any suspicious activity is quickly addressed and respond to regulatory compliance inquiries.
+By reviewing this in formation you can be assured that any suspicious activity is quickly addressed, respond to any suspicious activity, and quickly respond to regulatory compliance inquiries.